eloipuertas/ROS2020/ROS.md

 ### Exercise

 * Load the house scenario.
-* Generate the house mapping using multiple robots if you want as explained in the [robotis emanual](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#virtual-slam-by-multiple-turtlebot3s) from [session 2](#Session2).
+* Generate the house mapping either
+	* using multiple robots as explained in the [robotis emanual](http://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#virtual-slam-by-multiple-turtlebot3s) from [session 2](#Session2) or
+	* autonomously doing random walks implimenting your own behaviour reading the sensor data or
+	* autonomously doing SLAM with frontier exploration (`$ roslaunch turtlebot3_slam turtlebot3_slam.launch slam_methods:=frontier_exploration`).
 * Locate the initial position of the robot using Rviz and find the coordinates for the mailbox situated outside of the house.
 Set as a goal the mailbox door and navigate to there using an actionlib client write in python.

 ### Tips and helps